xmiguel911x/Surface-Pro-4-i7-i3-Opencore/README.md

 <h1 align="center">notice for those who have i5</h1>
-For those with i5 processor you should replace the config.plist in the i5config folder after you have finished the installation, do not try to install with the i5 file because you will get stuck in the configuration start to create a user.
+For those with i5 processor you should replace the config.plist in the i5config folder after you have finished the installation, do not try to install with the i5 config.plist because you will get stuck in the configuration start to create a user.